andurilhuang/trending_news_keyword/README.md

 *Get Trending Keywords*

 keyword_extraction:

 The whole pipeline in my part: from raw text to one-row-per-keyword format, filtering out irrelevant keywords.
 The resulted dataframe will be used for trending keyword extraction.Trending keyword extraction should use the keywords in the 'keyword_clean_tc' column (in title case) so all keywords are in consitent form

+get_category:

-get_category: Given the url of an article generate the first word in the path, which is likely to be the categoryto which the article belongs to
+Given the url of an article generate the first word in the path, which is likely to be the categoryto which the article belongs to

+data_preprocessing:

-data_preprocessing: This function is used to preprocess and clean the input articles to remove irrelevant contents, thus ensure the text data used to extract keyword are more business/finance/technology related
+This function is used to preprocess and clean the input articles to remove irrelevant contents, thus ensure the text data used to extract keyword are more business/finance/technology related

+clean_text:

-clean_text: This function is used to further clean the input articles to remove irrelevant words/suffixes
+This function is used to further clean the input articles to remove irrelevant words/suffixes

+get_nounphrase:

-get_nounphrase:Extract noun phrases from the article using regular expression and nlp techniques
+Extract noun phrases from the article using regular expression and nlp techniques

+get_keyword_candidates:

-get_keyword_candidates: Get keyword candidates from list of noun phrase by term frequency and if the phrase is in keyword
+Get keyword candidates from list of noun phrase by term frequency and if the phrase is in keyword

+keyword_cutoff:

-keyword_cutoff: Get different number of keywords based on the article length
+Get different number of keywords based on the article length

+get_verbphrase:

-get_verbphrase: Get verb phrases that contain the trending keyword from the raw text
+Get verb phrases that contain the trending keyword from the raw text

+get_industry_investor:

-get_industry_investor: Get the industry and investors related to the trending keyword
+Get the industry and investors related to the trending keyword